MaximStone/VueGameCard/README.md

 [See demo](https://maximstone.github.io/VueGameCard/)

-Component works for with vue3.
-Hasn't been tested with Vue2.
+Component works with vue3.
+Hasn't been tested with vue2.

 ## Getting started